 Just 15km north of Hualien sits Taroko National Park, Taiwan’s top tourist destination.
-With its marble-walled canyons, lush vegetation and mountainous landscape, Taroko really puts the formosa (beautiful) in Ilha Formosa.
+With its marble-walled canyons, lush vegetation and mountainous landscape, Taroko puts the Formosa (beautiful) in Ilha Formosa.
 The park covers 1200 sq km and rises from sea level in the east to over 3700m further west.
 In fact, Taroko is 90% mountainous with 27 peaks over 3000m.
 Almost all the bio-geographical zones in Taiwan are represented here, providing a sanctuary for half the island’s plant and animal species.
-The blue-green Liwu River cuts through the centre, forging deep slitted valleys and ravines before emptying into the sea.
+The blue-green Liwu River cuts through the center, forging deep slotted valleys and ravines before emptying into the sea.
 In one stretch it forms Taroko Gorge, an 18km marble-walled canyon that many consider one of Asia’s scenic wonders.

 Hikes for Kids in the Taroko Gorge

 Baiyang Waterfall: This 2.1km trail to Baiyang Waterfall is one of the most popular short walks in the park so be sure to get on it early.
 Just before the falls, the trail splits to Water Curtain Cave (Shuǐ Lián Dòng).
-Don’t miss this section of man-made tunnel where water rushes out from faults in the ceiling in beautiful showers.
+Don’t miss this section of human-made tunnel where water rushes out from faults in the ceiling in nice showers.
 The trailhead for the falls is 700m up the main road from Tienhsiang.
 Look for the entrance, a narrow 380m-long tunnel carved into the side of the mountain, just before the end of the car tunnel.
-Bring a torch as this and other tunnels are quite dark inside.
+Bring a torch as this, and other tunnels are quite dark inside.

 Hiking in Taroko National Park Swallow Grotto Trail

-Eternal Spring Shrine: Not far from the park administration centre, overlooking the Liwu River from a cliff-side perch, sits this haunting shrine, dedicated to the 450 workers who lost their lives building the highway.ion.
+Eternal Spring Shrine: Not far from the park administration center, overlooking the Liwu River from a cliff-side perch, sits this haunting shrine, dedicated to the 450 workers who lost their lives building the highway.ion.